jacobmakinen/Sonarous-android-music-player/README.md

 A music player written in kotlin for android version tiramisu and above.

 ## Highlights
-- It has a spectrum analyzer to show a 7 band range of the sound currently being played.
+- It has a spectrum analyzer to show a 7 band range of the frequency of the music currently being played.
-- The pitch and speed of sound can be changed
+- The pitch and speed of music can be changed
-- The UI's colors can be customised
+- The UI's colors can be highly customised

 ## Installation
 To install, download the apk and install it on an android phone